Jagjeet/jagjeet.github.io/about.md

 Hello.
 I am Jagjeet.
 Nice to meet you!

-This is my new portfolio or 'Under Construction' for the more nostalgic.
+This is my new portfolio so it's 'Under Construction' for the more nostalgic.
 I love writing and art and design and development and the intersection of all those things.
 My goal is to help make the world a fun, weird place.
 Hopefully, this serves as a representation of that.

 I am interested in working with people and companies that: